ClarkRogden999/darklogon-tools/README.md

 On a penetration test back in 2014, we gained a foothold on an ageing mail server running a Frankenstein combination of sendmail, custom Perl scripts, and a mail queue manager last updated around 1999.
 The environment was untouched — a digital time capsule complete with dusty audit logs and plaintext credentials left in shell history.

 As part of the post-exploitation phase, I dug into the deferred mail queue to track a curious anomaly in the system’s relay logic.
 One particular message caught my eye — it was malformed, rejected multiple times, and encoded in an archaic base wrapper with no legitimate sender.
-Hidden inside the bounce metadata was a single line, deeply nested in base headers most modern scanners would ignore ZmxhZ3s5dWt3RWF9.
+Hidden inside the base metadata was a single line, deeply nested in base headers most modern scanners would basically ignore ZmxhZ3s5dWt3RWF9.

 I decoded it, expecting a broken timestamp or test string.
 Instead, it read like a whisper from another engagement, long forgotten.
 Whether it was a leftover training flag, an internal easter egg, or just a quirk of old sysadmin humour, I never figured out.
 But I wrote it down.
 I've since used it in simulations and puzzle boxes, and you might stumble across it again — if you're paying close enough attention.